w3c/wg-effectiveness/process.md

 Details on group extensions can be found in the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

-## Closing a Group
-Groups may close because they have achieved their deliverables, reached their duration and do not wish to extend, or because they cannot achieve their charter goals for some reason (e.g. insufficent resources).

-The [Director](#) sends a mail to the AC to confirm a group has closed.

 ## Meetings
 Meetings can either be face-to-face or "distributed" (via teleconference, IRC and / or video conferencing).
 Meeting announcements are sent on Interest or Working Group mailing lists.